One day, on one of my trips to the bamboo forest in Rakusei to look

 Moso bamboo is thick, sturdy and reaches straight up to the sky.
-Its dense roots grow so wildly and with such vitality that they even break through the concrete.
+Its

 And it always stands perfectly straight, putting on a brave face.
-I could recognize its toughness in myself.
+I could

 I felt myself in the appearance of the bamboo, and my spirit in its roots.